 You want to be a doctor but is that it?
 Maybe you have a knack for business.
 Maybe you see yourself testifying on Capitol Hill on behalf of the medical community in the future.
 Maybe you want to pursue a PhD and pursue research.
 Let’s talk through the options and figure out what is the right decision for you.

 Hello all!
 My name is Ehab Abaza.
-I am fourth year medical student at Georgetown University School of Medicine who will be an internal medicine resident at NYU starting this July.
+I am an internal medicine resident at NYU and graduated from Georgetown University School of Medicine.
 As a first generation college graduate and medical student, it was always difficult to find solid career advice, essay help, and interview prep.
 As a result, I often had to seek out mentors on my own, which can sometimes be overwhelming!
 Throughout my educational career, I have come to learn the value of great mentorship and hope to share the wisdom I’ve gained with those pursuing the wonderful field of medicine.
 As a first year medical student, I served as the Academic Director of High School Medical Programs at Georgetown University with the goal of inspiring high school students to enter the field of medicine.
 Throughout my medical school career, I served as a mentor to underclassman and held workshops in study methods, clinical clerkship skills, essay writing, and interview skills.
 I am a mentor and advisor to several pre-medical students through programs such as One Step Ahead Mentoring and Prescribe it Forward.
 I have served as a mock interviewer for Pre-medical students at Georgetown University and Fordham University.
 Lastly, I served as an interviewer for the Georgetown University School of Medicine Office of Admissions, interviewing applicants for medical school.
 My goal is to always better understand the applicant so that together, we can create a neatly packaged application that will get you into medical school!

 Hey Everyone!
-My name is Anuj, and I am currently a fourth-year medical students at the University of New England Osteopathic Medicine.
+My name is Anuj, and I am a current resident at Dartmouth-Hitchcock Medical Center in Anesthesiology.
+For medical school I went to the University of New England Osteopathic Medicine.
 Prior to beginning medical school, I completed my undergraduate degree at the University of Connecticut in Physiology and Neurobiology, and followed that with a Master in Physiology at Georgetown University.
-I am excited to have matched at my #1 choice for residency this year, and will begin my journey at Dartmouth-Hitchcock Medical Center in Anesthesiology!

 Throughout my collegiate education I have followed one rule – pursue your passion and find yourself in every activity; I truly believe these are the activities that hold the most meaning.
 Growing up right outside of Boston, Massachusetts, arguably the city of champions, I have always gravitated towards sports – I enjoy not only watching, but also playing sports including football and baseball.
 I devote a lot of my free time biking, hiking, and spending time in the general outdoors.
 Having this being my hobby, I naturally combined it with my undergraduate and graduate degrees, but also my passion in medicine, and further participating in many extracurricular, research, and leadership activities.
 I devoted much time into Special Olympics of Connecticut and Maine enjoying spreading the joy of sports, but also working with this unique population advocating for awareness in medical discrepancies through clinical research.
 As for research, I lived out my dream and participated in several research projects at the National Football League (NFL) – even getting to go the NFL Headquarters in NYC for the Award Gala!
 Further, I continued to explore my interests and have published several research articles and projects pertaining to medical innovation, public health issues, and recently, the Novel COVID-19 Virus.
 I have conducted research at Boston Children’s Hospital, but also through recognized fellowships grants as a medical student, and with national, and international research teams.